 - Deepening voice due to enlarged sinuses, vocal cords, and soft tissues of the throat

-- Arthritis and other joint problems, especially in the jaw
+- Joint pain, especially in the jaw